sumitmann/Udacity-Project---Would-You-Rahter/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## Step by step guide for Installing and launching the project :
+* install all project dependencies using - npm install
+* make sure you are in root folder of project
+* start the development server using -  npm start

 ## Data

 There are two types of objects stored in our database: